aio-libs-abandoned/aioes/docs/reference.rst

       A :ref:`coroutine <coroutine>` that returns a comprehensive state information of the whole cluster.

-      :arg metric: Limit the information returned to the specified metrics.
+      :param metric: Limit the information returned to the specified metrics.
           Possible values: "_all", "blocks", "index_templates", "metadata",
           "nodes", "routing_table", "master_node", "version"
-      :arg index: A comma-separated list of index names; use `_all` or empty string to perform the operation on all indices
+      :param index: A comma-separated list of index names; use `_all` or empty string to perform the operation on all indices
-      :arg index_templates: A comma separated list to return specific index templates when returning metadata.
+      :param index_templates: A comma separated list to return specific index templates when returning metadata.
-      :arg local: Return local information, do not retrieve the state from master node (default: false)
+      :param local: Return local information, do not retrieve the state from master node (default: false)
-      :arg master_timeout: Specify timeout for connection to master
+      :param master_timeout: Specify timeout for connection to master
-      :arg flat_settings: Return settings in flat format (default: false)
+      :param flat_settings: Return settings in flat format (default: false)

       :returns: resulting text